 class FragmentGraphLiteGeneratorFromCAS(eu.excitementproject.tl.decomposition.fragmentgraphgenerator)

 The FragmentGraphLiteGeneratorFromCAS class implements the FragmentGraphGenerator interface, where we assume the input data is a CAS object with the structure described in chapter 4 of this document.
-Compared to the existing FragmentGraphGeneratorFromCAS (implemented in the first iteration of the TL), this version produces “lite” fragment graphs – they have at most two nodes, one corresponding to the base statement, the other to the top statement (if the correspodning fragment has any modifiers).
+Compared to the existing FragmentGraphGeneratorFromCAS (implemented in the first iteration of the TL), this version produces “lite” fragment graphs – they have at most two nodes, one corresponding to the base statement, the other to the top statement (if the corresponding fragment has any modifiers).
 The reason for adding this class was that the industrial data (in particular the one from our ALMA partner) contained very long sentences, with numerous modifiers, leading to inordinately large fragment graphs – roughly, if there are n modifiers in a fragment, the corresponding fragment graph will have 2n nodes.
 The class implements the generateFragmentGraphs method of the interface (described in section 5.1.3), by iterating over the DeterminedFragment annotations from the input CAS object.

 Implementation of Composition Components